Editor’s Note: This marketing infographic is part of our 25 part series.

 Even with PPC spy tools, you shouldn’t be using them to figure out the plausibility of a PPC campaign.
 Focus on expansion opportunities to beat out your competitors.

-What’s the best way to gain the most control over your AdWords campaigns?
+What’s the best way to gain the most control over your Google Ads campaigns?

 Straight up, using Single Keyword Ad Groups (SKAGs) is an effective way to set up your PPC campaigns so you have the most granular handle over every aspect of your campaign.